-- Deposit prior year SB90 revenues in General Revenues when a Department has a Net County Cost or receives a General Fund Contribution. - Authorize the Auditor-Controller, in consultation with the County Administrator, to carry forward Board-approved capital project appropriations into subsequent years to facilitate the accounting and management of multi-year capital projects. - Approve petty cash requests up to \$3,000, with the exception of requests of up to \$5,000 for the County Library's petty cash account. - Process Appropriation Transfer Requests (ATR) as approved by the Board of Supervisors or County Administrator. - Authorize the Auditor-Controller, with concurrence from the County Administrator, to reclassify appropriations between the maintenance accounts, interfund services, and capital outlay accounts within the same project budget, so long as total appropriations are not increased. - Authorize the Auditor-Controller, with concurrence from the County Administrator, to decrease capital outlay appropriations within the respective capital project funds, and to increase appropriations in Public Art Fund to cover costs associated with the public art project to ensure compliance with Solano County Public Art Ordinance, Code Section 5-5. - After the adoption of the Budget for FY2016/17, direct the Auditor-Controller, with the County Administrator's recommendation and approval, to: - As part of FY2015/16 closeout, transfer and/or redistribute BOS approved County General Fund contribution between Departments within Fund 900 (Public Safety) and between Departments/Divisions for Fund 902 (Health & Social Services), provided that the BOS approved General Fund contribution/appropriation amount directed to each of the individual Funds 900 and 902 remains within the approved County General Fund contribution/appropriations amount. - As may be authorized by the Board of Supervisors following Budget Hearing deliberations:

-Increased Deferred Maintenance/Capital Renewal by \$3.8 million and CalPERS Reserves by \$2 million.
+- Deposit prior year SB 90 revenues in General Revenues when a Department has a Net County Cost or receives a General Fund Contribution. - Authorize the Auditor-Controller, in consultation with the County Administrator, to carry forward Board-approved capital project appropriations into subsequent years to facilitate the accounting and management of multi-year capital projects. - Approve petty cash requests up to \$3,000, with the exception of requests of up to \$5,000 for the County Library's petty cash account. - Process Appropriation Transfer Requests (ATR) as approved by the Board of Supervisors or County Administrator. - Authorize the Auditor-Controller, with concurrence from the County Administrator, to reclassify appropriations between the maintenance accounts, interfund services, and capital outlay accounts within the same project budget, so long as total appropriations are not increased. - Authorize the Auditor-Controller, with concurrence from the County Administrator, to decrease capital outlay appropriations within the respective capital project funds, and to increase appropriations in Public Art Fund to cover costs associated with the public art project to ensure compliance with Solano County Public Art Ordinance, Code Section 5-5. - After the adoption of the Budget for FY2018/19, direct the Auditor-Controller, with the County Administrator's recommendation and approval, to: - As part of FY2017/18 closeout, transfer and/or redistribute BOS approved County General Fund Contribution between Departments within Fund 900 (Public Safety) and between Departments/Divisions for Fund 902 (Health & Social Services), provided that the BOS approved General Fund Contribution/Appropriation amount directed to each of the individual Funds 900 and 902 remains within the approved County General Fund Contribution/Appropriations amount. - In addition, as part of FY2017/18 closeout, if the Midyear projection of Fund Balance for the General Fund is not met (estimated at \$26.9 million), then County Administrator will authorize the Auditor-Controller to reduce, in this order, Accrued Leave Payoff, Capital Renewal, CalPERS Reserve, and then General Fund Contingency for FY2018/19 by the amount short of the projection. - As may be authorized by the Board of Supervisors following Budget Hearing deliberations: - Increased Deferred Maintenance/Capital Renewal by \$3.0 million, CalPERS Reserves by \$4.8 million, Accrued Leave Payoff by \$1.0 million.
 (Reference Schedule 4)

-If the amount of the General Fund's Year-end Fund Balance at June 30, 2016 exceeds the Third Quarter projections for FY2015/16 Then County Administrator is authorized to direct the Auditor-Controller to increase unrestricted fund balance to finance the gap between revenues and expenditures for FY2016/17 of any amount and to transfer year end General Fund balances to all or some of the following committed/restricted reserves in the following manner:
+If the amount of the General Fund's Year-end Fund Balance at June 30, 2018 exceeds the Midyear projections for FY2017/18, the County Administrator is authorized to direct the Auditor-Controller to increase unrestricted Fund Balance to finance the gap between revenues and expenditures for FY2018/19 of any amount and to transfer year-end General Fund Balances to all or some of the following committed/restricted reserves in the following manner:

-- 1. Any amount up to \$4 million to Deferred Maintenance/Capital Renewal Reserves - 2.
-Any amount up to \$3 million to the CalPERS Reserves and/or 115 Trust - 3.
-Any amount up to \$4 million to General Fund Reserves - 4.
-Partially or wholly payoff the outstanding principal balance of the General Fund loan for Pension Obligation Bonds
+- Any amount up to \$5 million to Deferred Maintenance/Capital Renewal Reserves - Any amount up to \$5 million to the CalPERS Reserves and/or 115 Trust - o Any amount up to \$4 million to General Fund Reserves - o Partially or wholly payoff the outstanding principal balance of the General Fund loan for Pension Obligation Bonds